 - 6 cups vegetable broth (or water)

-- Topping Ideas: roasted cherry tomatoes* and crumbled goat cheese, or sliced avocado, salted Greek yogurt, and lime
+- Topping Ideas: crumbled goat cheese, sliced avocado, salted Greek yogurt or sour cream, and lime

 Gently toss the tortilla strips with a glug of olive oil and salt.
 Turn them out onto a baking sheet, arrange them across the pan and bake in a 350F degree oven for 10 minutes or until golden and crispy.
 Set aside.